Strategy & Growth

 The strategic crossroads: merge or separate?

 A founder we work with faced a classic decision: should a low-ticket membership and a premium course live side by side?
 On paper, both serve the same audience.
-In practice, they were cannibalizing each other.
+In practice, they were cannibalising each other.

 The answer is not always a merger.
 The real question is whether each offer occupies a distinct, defensible role in the customer journey.
 Without that clarity, every product competes for the same buyer at the same moment.